 Buzios is a kind of Saint Tropez in a South American version.
 Its beaches - Geriba, Ferruda, Ossos - are excellent for swimming, diving, resting, windsurfing, sailing...
 They are, undoubtedly amongst the best beaches in Brazil, for those who privilege cosmopolitism.

 Angra dos Reis

-Angra dos Reis stays at a peninsula called Costa Verde (Green Coast), somewhere between Rio and São Paulo.
+Angra dos Reis stays at a peninsula called Costa Verde (Green Coast), somewhere between Rio and Sao Paulo.
 This is a delightful destination, with amazing forests, waterfalls, lakes, small fishing villages, secret coves (Angra dos Reis means King's Cove) and 365 small islands and 2,000 small beaches - and also many resort hotels, villas and restaurants.

 Near Angra dos Reis, Parati is a huge demonstration of the ancient colonial Portuguese architecture.
 Unesco has classified the entire place as a world heritage site.
-Besides, it’s a top place, among the best beaches in Brazil, ant the very sophisticated Costa Verde.

-Petropolis is a tiny mountain town just 31 miles/50 Kms from Rio de Janeiro, where the ancient Brazilian royal family used to look for a much cooler environment to pass their summers.
+Petropolis is a tiny mountain town just 31 miles/50 Kms away from Rio de Janeiro, where the ancient Brazilian royal family used to go for a much cooler environment to pass their summers.
 The Imperial Museum (once the summer palace) and its jewellery and artwork collections are an obligatory piece of the visit.

-Brazilians love playing soccer and volleyball or do jogging on the beach… But, besides this sporty beach activity or the amenities allowed by top hotels, Rio de Janeiro offers excellent opportunities for sports like biking, surf or golf.
+Brazilians love playing soccer and volleyball or do jogging on the beach.
+But, besides this sporty beach activity or the amenities allowed by top hotels, Rio de Janeiro offers excellent opportunities for sports like biking, surf or golf.